 As the tears subsided in the massage sessions, the same vision arose in my mind time after time.
 I saw a cabin in the woods surrounded by tall trees.
 It was private.
 It was safe.
 I felt at peace.

 After the massages would end, I would return to my normal daily activity.
-I accepted the fact that I lived in the city.
-But I wanted to live two hours north, tucked in the woods of the North Georgia Mountains overlooking Lake Chatuge.
-I didn’t see any way I could afford to live there.
+I accepted the fact that I lived in the Atlanta suburbs.
+But I wanted to live two hours north, tucked in the forest of the North Georgia Mountains overlooking Lake Chatuge.
+I didn’t see any way I could afford to live there, however.

 For a long time I didn’t choose to act on the vision.
-I wasn’t willing to give up the financial security I knew.
+I wasn’t willing to give up the financial security I knew in the city.
 I settled for a good life, but it didn’t fully feed my spirit.

 I incubated for three years in the Dark Night of the Soul, accessing all the deep layers of pain built up like sedimentary rock.